2015 Belgrade helicopter crash: Victims

-After the accident, defense minister Bratislav Gašić claimed that the army lost its best pilots and that Mehić was "one of the best pilots of the Serbian army" and that he "saved more than thousand lives in different rescue operations".
-He also said that Mi-17 was "the best [helicopter] in the Serbian army" and "fully equipped for search and rescue operations".
-Ministry of defense awarded 1.2 million dinars to the families of each military victim.
-15 March 2015 was declared a National day of mourning by the Government of Serbia.
+After the accident, defense minister Bratislav Gašić claimed that the army lost its best pilots, that Mehić was "one of the best pilots of the Serbian Army", and that he "saved more than a thousand lives in different rescue operations".
+He also said that Mi-17 was "the best [helicopter] in the Serbian Army" and "fully equipped for search and rescue operations".
+Ministry of Defense awarded 1.2 million dinars to the families of each military victim.
+15 March 2015 was declared a national day of mourning by the Government of Serbia.

 Investigation

 Two commissions were immediately formed by the Army to investigate the incident.
 Helicopter's flight recorder was difunctional and last record was from 2011.
 The commission claimed that the cause of the tragedy was "miscommunication with the air traffic control".
 They also claimed that Mehić had blood alcohol content of 0,068% and urine alcohol level of 0,13%.
-Mehić'c wife said that this was not possible as her husband never drank alcohol.
-Despite the claim that Mehić was drunk, Serbian president Tomislav Nikolić awarded him posthumously the Medal for Bravery.
+Mehić's wife said that this was impossible as her husband never drank alcohol.
+Despite the claim that Mehić was drunk, Serbian president Tomislav Nikolić posthumously awarded him the Medal for Bravery.

-Seven months after the crash, disciplinary proceedings were initiated against Bandić and general Ranko Živak for violations.
+Seven months after the crash, disciplinary proceedings were initiated against Bandić and general Ranko Živak for procedure violations.
 They were punished with two years of prohibition of advancement in service.
 This was later overturned after an appeal.
 Fifteen months after the crash, the public prosecutor declined to investigate, citing that the military commissions found no evidence of criminal behavior.

 Controversy

 Soon after the crash, two questions drew controversy: Why the military helicopter was ordered to land on the civilian airport, and not on the Batajnica Airbase or the Military Medical Academy's heliport; and why was it decided to fly to Belgrade and not to much closer Kragujevac Clinical Centre.
 The official investigation never gave any answers to those questions.

-Minutes before the crash, several media outlets reported about a "successful rescue operation" and how helathcare minister Zlatibor Lončar "personally welcomed the baby at the airport".
+Minutes before the crash, several media outlets reported about a "successful rescue operation" and how healthcare minister Zlatibor Lončar "personally welcomed the baby at the airport".
 Those reports were soon retracted, when the news about the crash arrived, although some newspapers were already sent to print, so the "news" about the "successful operation" was printed.
 This drew attention to the possibility that the safety of the crew was disregarded in order to use the rescue operation as a propaganda tool for Lončar.
 It was revealed that the whole operation was orchestrated by Zlatibor Lonačar and defense minister Gašić.
 Retired warrant officer of the aviation Saša Jovanović said that the helicopter was ordered to land at the Belgrade airport despite low visibility, only because of the Lonačar's desire to welcome the baby in front of the cameras.
 Although several military regulations were breached, no one was ever punished for this.
 The blame was shifted to the dead crew members.

 The helicopter accident has since often been cited as one of the best known examples of corruption and lack of accountability in Serbian politics.